MahjongRepository/tenhou-python-bot/README.md

 We are building a viewer for local played games.
 It will allow to find places to improve bot's logic easily.

-To be able to run it you need to run these commands in your host system (not inside a Vagrant):
+To be able to run it you need to run these commands inside a Vagrant system (`vagrant ssh` to go into it):

-1. `cd replays`
+1. `cd ../replays`
-2. `python -m SimpleHTTPServer 8000`
+2. `python -m http.server 8080`
-3. Open http://localhost:8000/ in your browser
+3. Open [http://localhost:8080/](http://localhost:8080/) in your browser

 # For developers